-2020 2019
+2021 GH₵'000 2020 GH₵'000

-GH¢'000 GH¢'000

-Investment (other than securities) (10,450) 6,316
+Investment (other than securities) 8,040 (10,450)

-Deferred Tax 2,613 (1,579)
+Deferred Tax (2,010) 2,613

-Total 7,837 4,737
+Total 6,030 (7,837)

-41. CONTINGENCIES AND COMMITMENTS INCLUDING OFF BALANCE SHEET ITEMS
+40. CONTINGENCIES AND COMMITMENTS INCLUDING OFF BALANCE SHEET ITEMS

 In common with other banks, the Bank conducts business involving acceptances, guarantees, performances and indemnities.
 The majority of these facilities are offset by corresponding obligations of third parties.
 The Bank also holds certain securities in its own name on behalf of customers.
-The values of these securities are not recognised in the statement of financial position.
+The values of these securities are not recognized in the statement of financial position.